ECCHERUIYOT/AI-Powered-Recommendations-For-Melanin-Skin/README.md

 ![product](https://github.com/user-attachments/assets/d370cd58-a84b-472c-afa3-ea13a3424085)

-## Project Overview
+# Project Overview
-This project focuses on building an AI-powered skincare recommendation system, to cater to the needs of unique skin profiles.
-While traditional recommendation systems tend to generalize the recommendations, this project is designed to suggest a personalized skincare product to the end user.
-This system aims to deliver personalized skincare recommendations that cater to users’ unique needs and preferences using advanced AI techniques.
+This project addresses a significant gap in the skincare industry: **the lack of tailored product recommendations for women of colour**, who often have unique skincare needs such as hyperpigmentation, dryness, and sensitivity.
+Current recommendation systems tend to generalize recommendations without considering the specific concerns of malanated women, leading to lower customer satisfaction and less effective skincare routines for this demographic.
+To bridge this gap, we developed a recommendation system powered by advanced AI techniques, specifically targeting melanin-rich skin.
+Using a combination of machine learning models, such as content-based filtering (utilizing cosine similarity for ingredient-based similarity), collaborative filtering (using SVD), and sentiment analysis (LSTM model and Sentiment Intensity Analyzer), the system generates personalized product recommendations.
+Key elements include sentiment classification of reviews, ingredient similarity analysis, and a hybrid recommendation approach to capture and enhance user-product interactions.
+The model can provide recommendations based on product similarity, collaborative filtering for user-product interaction, and specific user needs.
+Moreover, the system offers a user-friendly Streamlit interface, allowing users to input a product name and receive similar product suggestions based on their skincare profile.
+By catering specifically to women of color’s skincare needs, **this project aims to increase accessibility to effective skincare solutions and improve customer satisfaction within this underrepresented demographic.**

 ---

 ## Problem Statement
-The vast array of skincare products available today can make it difficult for consumers to find products that match their specific needs and preferences.
-This project aims to bridge that gap by creating a unified recommendation system that offers tailored skincare product suggestions, addressing the need for personalized solutions.
+Women of color represent a significant demographic in the beauty and skincare industry, yet they face limited access to skincare products tailored to their specific needs, such as hyper- pigmentation, dryness, and sensitivity.
+Most available recommendation systems overlook the unique skin concerns of women of color, offering general suggestions rather than targeted solutions.
+This gap impacts consumer satisfaction, as melanated women often struggle to find effective products for their melanin-rich skin.
+This project aims to develop a recommendation system using advanced AI techniques to cater specifically to women’s skincare needs.
+By integrating machine learning, content- based filtering, collaborative filtering, and sentiment analysis, the system will offer personalized skincare recommendations.
+Leveraging skin_tone (Author's skin tone (e.g. fair, tan, etc.) as a classification feature, we aim to distinguish and target products that align with melanin-rich skin concerns.

-## Objectives
+### Objectives
-- **Develop** a recommendation system that covers multiple skincare product categories using AI and ML techniques.
-- **Incorporate** content-based filtering, collaborative filtering, and sentiment analysis for accurate, varied recommendations.
-- **Deploy** the system through a user-friendly Streamlit application for accessible, personalized product discovery.
+1. Develop a melanin-centered skincare recommendation system using deep learning, tailored for Black women’s unique skin needs.
+2. Utilize content-based and collaborative filtering along with sentiment analysis to enhance recommendation accuracy.
+3. Deploy an accessible Streamlit interface for personalized, user-friendly skincare suggestions.

+### Stakeholders
+1. *Users*: Black women seeking tailored skincare solutions.
+2. *Skincare Brands*: Companies interested in product insights for melanin-rich skin.
+3. *Healthcare Professionals*: Dermatologists who may use the system as a recommendation tool.

 ---

-## Stakeholders
-- **End Users**: Individuals seeking personalized skincare product recommendations across diverse categories.
-- **Beauty Brands**: Companies interested in offering curated recommendations to their customers.
-- **Retailers**: Platforms looking to enhance the shopping experience with targeted product suggestions.

----

-## Data Description
+## Data Understanding:
-The dataset used in this project was gathered via a Python-based web scraper, including a wide array of beauty products and user reviews.
+The dataset was collected via a Python scraper and contains:

-1. **Product Data**:
-   - **Beauty Products**: Data covering various beauty products from brands, with details on type, ingredients, ratings, and price.
+- Product Information: Over 8,000 beauty products from the Sephora online store, including product and brand names, prices, ingredients, ratings, and various features.
+- User Reviews: Approximately 1 million reviews across over 2,000 products in the skincare category.
+These reviews include user appearances, skin types, and review ratings.

+The key features include:
-   - **Main Features**: `product_id`, `product_name`, `category` (skincare, haircare, makeup, etc.), `brand_name`, `ingredients`, `rating`, `price`, `stock_status`.
+- Product Features: `product_id`, `product_name`, `brand_name`, `ingredients`, `rating`, `price_ksh`, `new`, `out_of_stock`, `highlights`.

-2. **User Reviews**:
-   - **Customer Feedback**: Reviews with insights into product effectiveness for various skin types, hair textures, and personal preferences.
-   - **Main Features**: `author_id`, `rating`, `review_text`, `skin_type`, `hair_type`, `review_preferences`, `helpfulness`.
+- Review Features: `author_id`, `rating`, `review_text`, `skin_type`, `skin_tone`, and
+`helpfulness`.

 ---